Troubleshoot IAM policies - AWS Identity and Access Management

 Policy restructuring

 When you create a customer managed policy in the AWS Management Console, you can choose to work entirely in the JSON editor.
-If you never make any changes in the Visual editor and choose Next from the JSON editor, the policy is less likely to be restructured.
-However, if you create a policy and use the Visual editor to make any modifications, or if you choose Next from the Visual editor option, then IAM might restructure the policy to optimize its appearance in the visual editor.
+If you never change the policy in the Visual editor and choose Next from the JSON editor, the policy is less likely to be restructured.
+When you use the Visual editor, IAM might restructure the policy to optimize its appearance.
+This restructuring exists only in your editing session and is not saved automatically.

 If your policy is restructured in your editing session, IAM determines whether to save the restructuring based on the following situations: